Break Schedule page

 Break for: How long do you want the break to last?
 Set the duration of the break here.
 This control is quite flexible (and open source ): it works like the standard date picker, but for time intervals.
 Click on a component to edit it; type a value, click again to show a pop-up menu of values, use up/down arrow keys or the stepper control to cycle through values, and left/right arrows or Tab and Shift-Tab to change components.

-Available: By default breaks are always available, but supporters can limit the break to a specified time range each day.
-This is useful for example to only have breaks during working hours.
+Available: By default breaks are always available, but supporters can limit the break to a specified time range and/or specified days of the week.
+This is useful for example to only have breaks during working hours, or only on weekends.

 Next due: This control shows the date and time when this break will next occur.
 It can be edited if desired.